DBauer15/ecs163-w21-project1-template/README.md

-# ECS163 WQ2021 - Homework Assignment 4
+# ECS163 WQ2021 - Project 1

 ## Start here
-Run `npm install` to install missing node packages and run the project.
+Run `npm install` to install missing node packages.

-Run `npm run serve` to serve the project locally.
+Run `npm run serve` to run the project locally.

 ## Documentation
 If the project requires additional setup or if you chose to use raw HTML instead of VueJS: